PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 1. `"Hello " . $my_module_name . "!"`
 2. `"Hello World!"`

-This can first be improved by keeping the first case, and replacing the variable content to "World" as needed:
+We can start improving this by keeping the first case, then replacing the variable content to "World" as needed:

 ```
 {if !isset($my_module_name) || !$my_module_name}